-If you own a rental property in England, did you know that the law is changing in April 2021?
+If you own a rental property in England, did you know that the law changed in April 2021?

 From 1 April 2021, you will need a landlord electrical safety certificate (also known as an EICR certificate) for your property if you don’t already have one.